 • God is teaching them something.

 • All things work together for the good.
-(This is taking a scripture completely out of the context and applying all acts as good.
-Obviously, this is not true.)
+(This is taking scripture completely out of context and applying all acts as good.
+This is not true.)

 • They lacked faith.